lupyuen/lupyuen.github.io/src/pinephone2.md

 _Can we build the missing drivers with NuttX?_

 Most certainly!
-Though to me it's starting feel a little like "grinding".
+Though to me it's starting feel a bit like "grinding".
 (Like the pic at the top of the article)

 But it would be a highly educational experience for Embedded Learners!